Regional variations of barbecue: New Zealand

-which all have influenced the flavours and types of food found at a barbecues around the world.
+which all have influenced the flavors and types of food found at a barbecues around the world.

 South Pacific islands

 Barbecuing is popular in the Australasian, Melanesian, Micronesian, and Polynesian islands, and every country and culture has its own version of earth oven barbecue cuisine.
 Some of the most legendary and continuously practiced examples can be found in South Pacific Oceania.

 Tahitians call their earth oven barbecue a hima’a.
 A thousand miles away in the Marquesas Islands, it is known as the umu.
-With many tropical islands' styles of barbecue, the meat is marinated, glazed with a savoury sauce, and adorned with local tropical fruits.
+With many tropical islands' styles of barbecue, the meat is marinated, glazed with a savory sauce, and adorned with local tropical fruits.
 While pork predominates, horse is also popular in countries such as Tonga and Samoa.